 The Company does not own any real property.
-The principal executive offices are located at an office complex in New York, New York, consisting of shared office space that we are leasing.
-The lease had an original one-year term that commenced on December 1, 2015, which was renewed until November 30, 2018 and now is under a month-to-month lease agreement.
+The principal executive offices are located at an office complex in Tampa, Florida, consisting of shared office space that we are leasing.
+The lease is under a month-to-month lease agreement.
 The lease allows for the limited use of private offices, conference rooms, mail handling, videoconferencing, and certain other business services.